Topics of plans for the section "Knowledge"

 b) modeling

 C8.
-You will prepare a detailed answer on the topic " The role of intuition in knowledge».
+You have to prepare a detailed answer on the topic " The role of intuition in cognition».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

 The prevalence of intuition.